(This post may contain referral links to products I love and recommend, which helps to support Our Heritage of Health. See more details here:)

 Let’s just say it’s a good thing I’m not trying to depend on my garden to be my only source of food!
 I can only imagine the pressure that farmers and homesteaders must have felt back in the days when the success of their crops would decide whether they would go hungry that winter or not.

 I still make plenty of mistakes now, too.
 When things get busy, I don’t put quite as much time into properly preparing the soil like I know I should.
 And there usually comes a point in the summer when it’s just so hot and humid that I basically give up on weeding completely.

 Over the years, though, I’ve gradually learned how to make my garden a little bit more successful.
-It’s still pretty small, and it’s definitely not going to win any prizes for being the prettiest or the most neatly organized garden, but at least it’s better than it used to be 🙂
+It’s still pretty small, and it’s definitely not going to win any prizes for being the prettiest or the most neatly organized garden, but it’s a lot better than it used to be!

 These four beginner gardening mistakes are all ones that I’ve made, and, if this is your first year gardening, hopefully you can avoid making the same mistakes I did and have a better chance at a successful first garden!